chouayb1992/haloscanMCP/haloscan/README.md

 1. Sign up for an [Haloscan account](https://tool.haloscan.com/sign-up).
 2. Choose a plan.
 3. Generate your API key [from Configuration API page](https://tool.haloscan.com/user/api).
-4. Use the key for the Haloscan server in the Claude Desktop configuration file.
+4. Use the API key for the Haloscan server in the Claude Desktop configuration file.

 ## Usage with Claude Desktop